Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

     - All wireless clients should be able to encrypt and decrypt this traffic, so we need a **shared key**.
     - All associated wireless clients of the AP have the same key.
 We call this a group key.

-## Key Derivation
+## key derivation Function (KDF)

-- Key derivation is a process used in cryptography to generate one or more cryptographic keys from one or more values, such as keys or a passphrase.
+- A key derivation function (KDF) is an algorithm sed in cryptography that creates cryptographic keys from a secret value, such as a password or master key.
+- KDFs can be used to stretch keys to make them longer or to create keys in a specific format.
 - The purpose of key derivation is to produce keys that are cryptographically strong and suitable for specific cryptographic applications, like encryption, authentication, or digital signatures.
-- A Key Derivation Function (KDF) is a specific algorithm used for key derivation.

 ![image](https://github.com/user-attachments/assets/f4bad625-aec5-491d-9079-f60ce58caeec)